Enhanced Relaxed Physical Factorization preconditioner for coupled poromechanics: Enhanced RPF preconditioner

 The idea of Method 1 is to solve the system of equation \eqref{eq:hat_Cu_b} with the scheme \eqref{eq:itsche}.
 Since in the RPF preconditioner application such system is solved inexactly, we carry out a pre-defined number of stationary iterations, $n_{in}$, and replace the exact application of $\hat{C}_\ell^{-1}$ with an inexact one, say the inner preconditioner $M_{\hat{C}_\ell}^{-1}$.
 This procedure is summarized in Algorithm \ref{alg:met1}.

-The ERPF1 preconditioner is obtained by replacing lines 3 and 8 of Algorithm \ref{alg:appRPF} with the function in Algorithm \ref{alg:met1} whenever $\alpha<\alpha_K$ and $\alpha<\alpha_A$, respectively.
-For each inner iteration $k$, Method 1 involves one matrix-vector product and one application of $M^{-1}_{\hat{C}_\ell}$, hence the algorithm cost can grow up quickly with $n_{in}$.
-For this reason, $n_{in}$ should be kept as low as possible, say 2 or 3.
+The ERPF1 preconditioner is obtained by replacing lines 3 and 8 of Algorithm \ref{alg:appRPF} with the function in Algorithm \ref{alg:met1} whenever $\alpha<\alpha_K$ and $\alpha<\alpha_A$, respectively. { For each inner iteration $k$, Method 1 involves one matrix-vector product, one application of $M^{-1}_{\hat{C}_\ell}$ and two vector updates, hence the algorithm cost can grow up quickly with $n_{in}$.
+More precisely, denoting by $n$ the number of rows of $\hat{C}$, the complexity $\chi_1$ of Algorithm \ref{alg:met1} reads:

+where $\chi(M^{-1}_{\hat{C}_\ell})$ is the complexity of the inner preconditioner application. } For this reason, $n_{in}$ should be kept as low as possible, say 2 or 3.

+{ \begin{remark} Equation \eqref{eq:l1G_fin} shows that the convergence rate of the iteration \eqref{eq:itsche} degrades to 0 as $\beta\rightarrow\infty$.
+In our application, $\beta$ is either $1/\alpha$ (equation \eqref{eq:Khat}) or $\gamma/\alpha$ (equation \eqref{eq:Ahat}).
+In a full poromechanical simulation, the condition $\gamma/\alpha\rightarrow\infty$ is more likely to occur and usually happens at the final stage of the process, when the solution approaches steady-state conditions and $\Delta t$, hence $\gamma$, progressively increases.
+In this situation, Method 1 is expected to lose efficiency because it may require too many inner iterations to obtain a sufficiently accurate result. \end{remark} }

+\begin{remark} { The stationary scheme \eqref{eq:itsche} is a Richardson iteration preconditioned by $(\beta_{\ell}/\beta)\hat{C}_{\ell}^{-1}$.
+Since $\hat{C}$ is SPD, it could be also effectively replaced by a Conjugate Gradient scheme with the same preconditioner.
+Stopping the inner iterations after $n_{in}=$ 2 or 3 steps, however, usually does not provide a significantly different outcome with respect to the use of Algorithm \ref{alg:met1}. } \end{remark}